What is Actigall?

 You should not use Actigall if you are allergic to it, or if you have an obstruction in your liver or gallbladder.

 you have gained weight rapidly, especially in your face and midsection.

-Swallow the tablet piece whole with a glass of water.
-A broken tablet can have a bitter taste.
+Swallow each tablet piece whole with a glass of water.
+A broken tablet may have a bitter taste.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.